The "Other" Most Wonderful Time of the Year.

 Every Twelfth Night, the Phunny Phorty Phellows rattle through the city on the St. Charles Streetcar, drinking champagne, eating king cake, and throwing the first beads of the season.
 Known for their satirical costumes inspired by current events, the Phellows first took to the streets in 1878 (with a long break that lasted from 1898 until 1981).
+They will be followed on the route by the Funky Uptown Krewe.

 This annual walking parade honors the patron saint of France.
 It is inspired by Joan of Arc’s time in France in the 1400s, where she liberated the citizens of Orleans from British siege.
 Parade goers can be found dressed in gold, and there’s always plenty of king cake to go around.